yegor256/iccq.github.io/pages/index.md

 Papers appear in ...
 {: .firebrick}

-All papers will be freely available to the public.
-Authors can voluntarily cover the article processing charge ($400), but payment is not required.

 We consider the following criteria when evaluating papers:

   * Novelty: The paper presents new ideas and results and places them appropriately within the context established by previous research.